 Did you know that farmers in Ireland are ten times more likely to die in an accident at work than the average worker?
 This is a shocking statistic, and is the finding of a report into ‘Risk-Taking and Accidents on Irish Farms’, published last year.

 This study showed that of 44 fatal accidents in the workplace that were recorded in Ireland in 2016, almost half occurred on farms.
-If you are working on a farm and have had an accident, you can talk to us at S.T.
-O’Sullivan & Co Solicitors about claiming compensation.
-You may be entitled to make a claim for compensation if your employer has not met the necessary legal requirements designed to protect you while at work.
+If you are working on a farm and have had an accident, it is important to take advise from a qualified solicitor on the matter.
+You may be entitled to make a claim for redress if your employer has not met the necessary legal requirements designed to protect you while at work.

 Farming accidents can happen for a variety of different reasons, but the recent study showed that excessive risk taking behaviour by farmers could contribute to the worrying statistics summarised above.